“Holy Family children are committed to improving our world locally and globally for tomorrow’s children.”

 Can you create a 'Save our Oceans' poster or a 'Fascinating Facts about Oceans' poster?

 If you take part in any 'World Oceans Day' Learning this week we would love to see!
 Plese share via Twitter or with your class teacher.

 Home Learning Ideas linking to our five areas of focus within ECO Schools:

 Follow the link to Severn Trent's fantastic Education zone page.
 Here you can learn more about Water.
 There is a different theme each week and activities range from KS1-KS2.

 Terracycle scheme information - What happens...

-Please find attached below the copy of our ECO Assembly that we unfortuntaely could not share as a whole School in March.
+Assembly Powerpoint: Please find attached below the copy of our ECO Assembly that we unfortunately could not share as a whole School in March.
 Here are our plans for ECO within our School currently...